 ’I dreaded that first Robin’ by Emily Dickinson is a seven stanza poem that is divided into sets of four lines, or quatrains.
 While Dickinson did not give this piece a specific pattern of rhyme, but the lines are structured with a metrical pattern in mind.
 The first and third lines of each stanza contain four sets of two beats.
 The first of which is unstressed and the second stressed.
 This format is known as iambic pentameter.
 Lines two and four are also iambic, but they only contain three sets of two beats making them iambic trimeter.

 The lines are also unified through repetition.
-This is achieve through reused phrases and single words at the beginning and end of lines.
+This is achieved through reused phrases and single words at the beginning and end of lines.
 For instance, anaphora, or the repetition of words at the beginning of a line, is used at the start of the first five stanzas.
 The first lines begin with the word “I.” It is not until the last two stanzas that Dickinson used another.
 A reader should also take note of the fact that certain words, such as “grown” are repeated multiple times.

 Summary of I dreaded that first Robin